-- (1) The income of the Universal Access and Service Fund Trust is exempt from income tax for the purposes of the Income Tax Act 1959. - (2) For the purposes of the Income Tax Act 1959, an amount equal to any amount paid to the Universal Access and Service Fund Trust by way of the Universal and Access Service Levy, may be claimed, and will be allowed, as an allowable deduction under Section 68 of the Income Tax Act 1959 from the assessable income of the person that paid the amount in the year of payment. - (3) Tax on any supply made by the Universal Access and Service Fund Trust is to be charged at the rate of zero (0) percent for the purposes of the Goods and Services Tax Act 2003.
+- (1) The income of the Universal Access and Service Fund Trust is exempt from income tax for the purposes of the Income Tax Act 1959. - (2) For the purposes of the Income Tax Act 1959, an amount equal to any amount paid to the Universal Access and Service Fund Trust by way of the Universal and Access Service Levy, may be claimed, and will be allowed, as an allowable deduction under Section 68 of the Income Tax Act 1959 from the assessable income of the person that paid the amount in the year of payment. - (3) Tax on any supply made by the Universal Access and Service Fund Trust is to be charged at the rate of zero (0) percent for the purposes of the Goods and Services Tax Act 2003. - (4) Without affecting the liability of any other party to an instrument, the Universal Access and Service Fund Trust is not liable to pay duty under the Stamp Duties Act 1952. - (5) All goods, other than - imported by or on behalf of the Universal Access and Service Fund and which the Chief Executive of NICTA has certified are exclusively for the objective of the Universal Access and Service Fund, are exempt from duty imposed under the Custom Tariff Act 1990 and from excise duty imposed under the Excise Tariff Act (Chapter 107).

-- (4) Without affecting the liability of any other party to an instrument, the Universal Access and Service Fund Trust is not liable to pay duty under the Stamp Duties Act 1952. - (5) All goods, other than - - (a) gasoline, diesel or other fuel; and - (b) cars, as defined in Section 2(1) of the Goods and Services TaxAct 2003.
+- (a) gasoline, diesel or other fuel; and - (b) cars, as defined in Section 2(1) of the Goods and Services Tax Act 2003,